srikanthreddy-2910/VirtualATM/README.md

 Stored in React Context + sessionStorage

-Auto logout after inactivity
+Auto logout on inactivity

-Backend session end is called automatically
+Backend session closed automatically

 Protected routes block unauthorized access

 🧠 Why This Project Is Special

-This is not just CRUD.
+This is not a form-based banking app.

-This system implements real banking logic:
+This system implements real ATM logic:

 Daily withdrawal limits